dsdevries/coding-challange/README.md

 5) Complete any **Extra** tasks you would like to or that have been requested of you.

-5) Make a PR against the master branch from your name branch.
+6) Make a PR against the master branch from your name branch.

+7) Add rackley-dss as a collaborator to the project.

-6) Alert the hiring manager or recruiter that you've made the PR, and include a link to your repo.
-Please add rackley-dss as a collaborator to the project.
+8) Alert Jenn Yee that you've completed the tasks and include a link to your repo.

-# Required Tasks
+# Required Coding Tasks

 1) Implement these layouts for mobile and desktop.
 Use Styled Components for the CSS.